News

 Known for: Flubbing lines, a quickness to anger.

 Despite being first, William Hartnell stands apart from his successors.
-Designed as a foil for the series’ real main characters at the time, the First Doctor is often crabby, selfish, and heartless.
+Designed as a foil for the series’ true main characters at the time, the First Doctor is often crabby, selfish, and heartless.
 Once his original companions left and he became the lead, many of his rough edges softened.
 In hindsight, the first few seasons of Doctor Who reveal how he came to love the Earth, but the much slower pace of the stories and mid-’60s production values make many of his stories difficult to enjoy.
-And while his performance as the Doctor is often enjoyable, it is a very different Doctor Who.
+And while his performance as The Doctor is often enjoyable, it is a very different Doctor Who.

 (Photo by BBC America)